cdeck3r/instablog/docs_site/content/post/instablog.md

 Options:

 -h | --help              This message
--g | --github            Github blog URL
 [-r | --dataroot]        directory to exchange data betw. components [-p | --profile]         Instagram profile URL
+[-g | --github]          Github blog URL
 [-d | --postdate]        blog post date, format: yyyy-mm-dd

 Default DATAROOT: /tmp
 Default PROFILE_URL: https://www.instagram.com/koloot.design/
-Default POST_DATE: 2019-08-14
+Default POST_DATE: 2019-08-15

 ```
-You need to specify at least the blog's github URL.
+There is no default value for the github blog URL.
+If you leave this option out, it  will not update the remote blog.
 Credentials to update the github repo are stored in an external `.env` file.

 ### Feed History and the "Recent Posts" Limit